XiangnianZhou/quark-renderer/README.md

 ## Usage

-**Pull this repo to your local device, check the examples inside /test directory.**
+- Pull this repo to your local device.
+- Run npm build.
+- Check the examples inside /test directory.

 Example: